MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-dataverse-website.md

 ## Create a Dataverse view

-A Dataverse view is essentially a query to display specific rows and columns of data from a Dataverse table.
-When you create a view, you specify certain criteria such as which columns to show, how the records are sorted, and how the rows are filtered (for example, you may want to only show records that have certain criteria, like events a date happening at a future date).
+A Dataverse view is a type of query to display specific rows and columns of data from a Dataverse table.
+When you create a view, you specify certain criteria such as which columns to show, how the records are sorted, and how the rows are filtered (for example, you may want to only show records that have certain criteria, like events where the event date is happening in the future).

 This view will be used to configure a list on a webpage.